pdoehle/swc-notes/sql.md

 ### Relational Database
 A *relational database* is a way to store and manipulate information.

+* A relational database stores dat in *relations* made up of *records* with *fields*.
-* Databases are arranged as tables.
+  * Relations are usually represntented as *tables*.
-* Each table has columns that describe the data (variables)
-* Each table has rows that contain the data (entries/observations)
+  * Each record is usually shown as a *row*.
+  * Each field is usually represented as a *column*.
+  * Records usually have a unique identifier, called a *key*, which is stored as one of its fields.
 ---

 ### Databases and Spreadsheets
 * Spreadsheet
   * Directly edit cells
   * Use formulas based on other cells